calliope-project/calliope/doc/user/formulation.rst

 Provided by: :func:`calliope.constraints.base.model_objective`

-The objective function minimizes cost:
+The default objective function minimizes cost:

 .. math::

    min: z = \sum_y (weight(y) \times \sum_x cost(y, x, k))

 where :math:`k=monetary`.

+Alternative objective functions can be used by setting the ``objective:`` directive in the model configuration.

 Node energy balance
 -------------------